Tatjana Patitz

-Tatjana Patitz (25 May 1966 – 11 January 2023) was a German fashion model.
+Tatjana Patitz (25 May 1966 – 11 January 2023) was a German supermodel.
 She achieved international prominence in the 1980s and 1990s representing fashion designers on runways and in magazines such as Elle, Harper's Bazaar, and Vogue.
 She was one of the "Big 5" supermodels who appeared in the 1990 music video "Freedom!
 '90" by George Michael, and she was associated with the editorial, advertising, and fine-art works of photographers Herb Ritts and Peter Lindbergh.

 In the book Models of Influence: 50 Women Who Reset The Course of Fashion, author Nigel Barker reviewed Patitz's career during the height of the supermodel era in the 1980s and 1990s, writing that she possessed an exoticism and broad emotional range that set her apart from her peers.
 In her 2012 memoir, Vogue creative director Grace Coddington called Patitz one of the original supermodels and a must in photographs and on the catwalk.
 Harper's Bazaar wrote, "Patitz's features almost confuse.
 Like Garbo or the Mona Lisa, the inexplicable gifts of line and luminescence defy definition."
 Vogue editor-in-chief Anna Wintour stated that Patitz had always been one of her favourite models.
 Patitz's work bridged the eras of the exhibitionist 1980s and the minimalist 1990s in an enduring way, as Barker concluded, "The most lasting images of her are when she was really looking like herself."
 Author Linda Sivertsen noted that Patitz is greatly responsible for establishing the acceptance of statuesque and curvaceous beauty in an industry of extreme thinness.

 Patitz was an avid horsewoman who continued her lifelong passion for animals and the environment by campaigning for ecological causes and animal rights.
-Her self-described eclectic and bohemian design aesthetic for residential architecture and home design in her adoptive home state of California was recognised internationally.
+Her design aesthetic for residential architecture and home design in her adoptive home state of California was recognised internationally.

 Early life

-Patitz was born in Hamburg, West Germany, and raised in Skanör, Sweden.
-Her father was a German travel writer; her mother was an Estonian dancer.
-Patitz learned to ride horses at the age of seven and spent summers at her family's vacation home on Mallorca, where she participated in horse camps.
+Patitz was born in the German city of Hamburg.
+At the time, Hamburg was part of West Germany.
+Her father was a German travel writer, and her mother was an Estonian dancer.
+Patitz grew up primarily in Skanör, Sweden.
+She learned to ride horses at the age of seven and spent summers at her family's vacation home on Mallorca, Spain, where she participated in horse camps.
 About her love of horses, Patitz said, "I have been riding since I was a small child.
 For me, it means freedom, connectedness, and dedication.
 Horses transform stress and worry for me.
 They are genuine and spiritual.
 They make me happy and relaxed, especially if I feel pressured or tense."